Is AI Taking Over Jobs? What the Data Actually Shows

 1. What the Data Actually Shows

-The first thing worth noting is that mass unemployment from AI hasn’t happened — at least not yet, and not in the way the most alarming predictions suggested.
+The first thing worth noting is that mass unemployment from AI hasn’t happened — at least not in the way the most alarming predictions suggested.
 US unemployment has remained relatively stable even as AI adoption has surged.
 That doesn’t mean there’s nothing to worry about.
 It means the story is more complicated than either “AI will take all the jobs” or “AI is just a tool, nothing to see here.”

 2. AI Is Automating Tasks, Not Jobs